 - Existing records of past maintenance performed.

-Once you have pulled this information together, you need to make a list of any items that you know need to be repaired, upgraded, or just serviced, that you know of.
+Some items on your RV will need to be replaced at recommended intervals.
+Once you have pulled this information together, you need to make your own list of items that you know need to be repaired, upgraded, or just serviced soon.

-You then take your owners manual, and look up the standard maintenance items that are recommended by the Coach as well as the Chassis-Drive-train manufacturers.
+You then also add the standard maintenance items that are recommended by the Coach as well as the Chassis-Drive-train manufacturers.